christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 Cohen participated in what he would call "the most important cultural experiment" of his three decades as an artist up to that moment.[^cohen2002]

-## Screen to Print
+## A Medium for the Public

 The computer scientist and entrepreneur Ray Kurzweil had supported Cohen's work on AARON starting in the 1980s.[^cohen1988] Kurzweil boasted of running Cohen's software on a large screen in his office, and negotiated an exclusive license with the artist to develop a commercial product.
 In 2001, Kurzweil CyberArt Technologies (KCAT) published AARON as a Windows PC program.
 It was built using Allegro Common Lisp, and offered for download as shareware (a registration key cost $19.95).[^kurzweil2001] It remains the only version of AARON ever released to the public.[^withdrawn] Works produced by this software are credited in art conservation contexts as: Harold Cohen, *AARON KCAT,* 2001.[^whitney]

+Cohen called this "a new public phase" and "a new life on the web" for AARON, and was amazed that the software was receiving hundreds of downloads per day.[^cohen2001] He was keenly aware of how the Internet had become a new public medium for artists.

+Cohen shared that "the web version [was] taken directly from the one I used on the painting machine."[^cohen2002] The motifs painted by AARON KCAT are few, but the outputs are infinite.
+The images can feature one, two, or three figures; or none at all.
+The figures can be shown full-body, from the waist up, or in close-up.
+They are usually standing but sometimes sitting.
+There can be plants of various sizes in pots of various sizes, usually on the floor but sometimes raised on plinths.
+The pots can also appear empty.
+The back wall is always visible.
+Somtimes the floor is visible.
+Sometimes two side walls are shown as well.
+Sometimes an abstract painting (so, a painting within a painting) graces the back wall.

+## From Screen to Print

 AARON KCAT offers a basic Windows menu interface.
-The primary commands paint 'one painting', or paint 'multiple paintings'.
-In the latter case, AARON continues to paint until the user selects the 'stop' command.
+The primary commands generate 'one' or 'multiple' paintings.
+In the latter case, AARON continues to make images until the user selects the 'stop' command (the software can behave like a screensaver in this mode).
 AARON saves up to 16 images on disk, after which it will begin to overwrite the oldest files.
 Each file is in a plain text format that defines the drawing and coloring instructions.
-These files can later be loaded and re-painted to the screen.
+The user can later load and re-paint these images to the screen.

 TK: there is abstract art represented in KCAT